Brian Labone

 Brian Leslie Labone (23 January 1940 – 24 April 2006) was an English footballer who played for and captained Everton.
 A one-club man, Labone's professional career lasted from 1958 to 1971, during which he won the Football League championship twice and the FA Cup once.
-He also played 26 times for the England national football team.
+He also played 26 times for the England national team.

-Biography
+Early life

 Brian Labone was born in Liverpool, England, on 23 January 1940.
+He has 1 daughter, named Rachelle, who still lives in Liverpool.
 His parents were Arthur Leslie Labone and Bridget Patricia Rice.
 The Labone family have distant Italian roots on his paternal side through an ancestor called Nicholas Antonio Labone who taught various foreign languages in Glasgow, Scotland.
-He was also of Irish descent on his mother(Bridget Patricia Rice) side.
+He was also of Irish descent on his mother (Bridget Patricia Rice) side.

-Education

 Labone attended the Liverpool Collegiate School.

-Playing career
+Career

 Liverpool-born Labone chose to join Everton at 17 in July 1957 instead of going to university.
 His debut for the first team was in 1958.
 He was widely regarded as one of the best central defenders of his era.
 He was a strong tackler, good in the air, adequately fast but he rarely used his left foot.